wintvelt/sst-test/README.md

 - `SECRET_PUBLISH_TOKEN`: Basic token used to publish dependencies to a common shared service
 - `NPM_TOKEN`: Token to allow publication of client npm package to npm registry

-*THIS SHOULD BE UPDATED and much more*
+*THIS SHOULD BE UPDATED*
 In the `.github/workflows` yml doc, the following env var for publishing dependencies
 - this one you can delete: `DEV_PUBLISH_ENDPOINT`: hardcoded url of API endpoint to publish dependencies - only used for the dependency-service
 - should stay in: `PROD_PUBLISH_ENDPOINT`: url for dependencies when on master branch (= prod stage) Your service will always publish to the prod endpoint.
 Also when on dev branch.
-(TODO)
+- you should also change the other dev_publish references to prod_publish

 Other environment variables in backend functions can only be set in stack definition.
 E.g. the dynamoDb tablename needs to be set in API Gateway for the handler function to access `process.env.TABLE_NAME`.
 And all stack entities (tables, queues, etc) should be set as environment variables, because the name depend on the stage (dev or prod).